 Phil has significant experience in litigating consumer class actions, particularly those involving privacy claims under statutes such as the Michigan Preservation of Personal Privacy Act, the Illinois Biometric Information Privacy Act, and Right of publicity statutes.
 Since 2016, Phil has recovered over $100 million for class members in privacy class action settlements.
 In addition to privacy claims, Phil has significant experience in litigating and settling class action claims involving false and misleading advertising.

-Phil is admitted to the State Bars of New York, New Jersey, Illinois, and Michigan, the bars of the United States District Courts for the Southern District of New York, the Eastern District of New York, the Western District of New York, the Northern District of New York, the District of New Jersey, the Eastern District of Michigan, the Western District of Michigan, the Northern District of Illinois, the Central District of Illinois, and the United States Court of Appeals for the Second, Third, Sixth, and Ninth Circuits.
+Phil is admitted to the State Bars of New York, New Jersey, Illinois, Michigan, and California, the bars of the United States District Courts for the Southern District of New York, the Eastern District of New York, the Western District of New York, the Northern District of New York, the District of New Jersey, the Eastern District of Michigan, the Western District of Michigan, the Northern District of Illinois, the Central District of Illinois, and the United States Court of Appeals for the Second, Third, Sixth, and Ninth Circuits.
 Phil was a Summer Associate with Bursor & Fisher prior to joining the firm.

 Phil received his Juris Doctor from Fordham University School of Law in 2014, graduating cum laude.
 During law school, Phil served as an Articles & Notes Editor for the Fordham Law Review, and published two articles.
 In 2011, Phil graduated cum laude from Fordham University with a B.A. in Economics.